AndriiSurname/create_a_repository/README.md

-# How to connect your local machie to the GitHub and create your first reposit
+# How to connect your local machine to GitHub and create your first repository

 ## In this repository I will answer on questions: